 Understanding Chess and Legal Strategy

 Both chess and law require strategic thinking and problem-solving to succeed.
-Both require you to follow a set of rules while also being able to think outside of the box and come up with unexpected solutions.
+Both require you to follow a set of rules while also being able to think outside the box and come up with unexpected solutions.
 Both also require you to anticipate your opponent's actions and act accordingly.
 Just as a chess player understands the value and use of each piece, formulates a plan for victory, and adjusts that plan as the game plays out, a lawyer needs to understand the strengths and weaknesses of their case and the evidence involved, foresee possible counterarguments, and be able to quickly adapt their strategy as needed.

 Chess Tactics and Legal Negotiations